ClapeyronThermo/Clapeyron.jl/docs/src/properties/bulk.md

 end
 ```

-So, you can calculate the property with Volume-Temperature variables by calling `VT_property(model,V,T,z)`.
+So, you can calculate the property with Volume–Temperature variables by calling `VT_property(model,V,T,z)`.
 Another way to do this is by using units, provided by `Unitful.jl`:

 ```julia